 Data-driven elements, such as lists, serial charts, pie charts, and indicators, work with feature-based layers.
 In particular, dashboard elements work with map service layers, feature service layers, and feature collections.
 To determine whether a layer is backed by one of these services, check its item details.
 Layer items that have a source of Map Service, Feature Service, or Feature Collection can be used as data sources for elements.

-When these layers are not coming from a web map that has been added to the dashboard, they can be added as stand-alone layers.
+When these layers are not coming from a web map or web scene that has been added to the dashboard, they can be added as stand-alone layers.

 When you create data expressions, they are only available for the dashboard in which they are created.
 They are not stored in your organization's content as items.
 To use the same data expression in another dashboard, you must re-create the expression in that dashboard.